 - Chest pain

-Even if you think you have put your generator a safe distance from your building, it is still recommended to install carbon monoxide alarms inside your facility to protect all occupants.
+Even if you think you have put your generator a safe distance from your building, we recommend to protect your employees and facility by installing carbon monoxide alarms.

-You should take extra care when it comes time to refuel your generator.
-Make sure the generator is completely cooled down before you refuel it.
+You should take extra care when it comes to refueling your generator.
+Completely cool down your generator before you refuel it.
 Gas is extremely flammable, and if spilled on a hot engine, it could ignite and create an explosion that will be difficult to contain without major damage occurring.
 Additionally, a running generator can get hot enough to burn anyone who touches it, so you should avoid coming into direct contact with one until it has cooled down.

 When refueling, also keep in mind that the fuel will expand, so you shouldn’t fill the tank all the way up.
 Once the generator is going, the fuel could overflow onto a hot engine and cause a fire hazard.